Breizhux/picture-dl/README.md

 There is still a lot of work to do, so if you want to contribute you are welcome ;)

 I started python 1 or 2 years ago, and this is my first (serious) program.
 So don't hesitate to make corrections/modifications too!

+It's also the first time I've used github....
+So if you have any advice, I'll take it!